alt-ctrl-code/home/README.md

 <a name="intro">Introduction</a>
 --------------------------------

-It's easy to think of the internet as out there, but nothing is performed outside of its a cultural and political context, and software design is no exception, so I give you the following.
+It's easy to think of the internet as not being grounded anywhere, but nothing is performed outside of its a cultural and political context, and software design is no exception, so I offder you the following two expectationsetting sections, before we get into the main part of the material.

 ### Acknowledgement of Country